manyi8634/manyi-design/docs/blog/check-conduct.en-US.md

 ### Check only reachable checkable nodes

-This is also the current strategy of antd, when a node is checked, it will propagate upwards and downwards from the node until `disabled` stops.
+This is also the current strategy of manyid, when a node is checked, it will propagate upwards and downwards from the node until `disabled` stops.
 When there are multiple `disabled` in the node, they will each check the status management:

 ![Tree](https://mdn.alipayobjects.com/huamei_7uahnr/afts/img/A*EIK0Rbq92CMAAAAAAAAAAAAADrJ8AQ/original)